dice-group/LIMES/limes-core/manual/developer_manual.md

 The **LSPipeline** consists of three basic building blocks: **Rewriter**, **Planner** and **ExecutionEngine**.

-- A **Rewriter** aims to simplify a given LS to remove potential redundancy, eventually speeding up its execution.
+- A **Rewriter** aims to simplify a given LS by removing potential redundancy, that eventually speeds up its execution.
 - A **Planner** generates the plan of an input LS.
 For an *atomic LS*, it generates a simple *Plan* that consists of a *RUN* command.
 For a *complex LS*, it determines which *atomic LS* should be executed first, how to process intermediary results and identifies dependencies between atomic LSs.
 For example, a *Planner* can decide to first run some *atomic LS* and then filter the results using another *atomic LS* instead of running it independently and merging the results.
 - An **ExecutionEngine** is responsible for executing the *Plan* of an input LS.
 It takes as input a LS and a *Planner*, it executes  the *Plan* and returns the set of links as a *AMapping*.